th2ch-g/hellshake-yano.lua/README.md

 ### Hint Groups Configuration

-The plugin supports intelligent hint grouping that separates single-character hints from multi-character hints for improved navigation efficiency:
+The plugin supports intelligent hint grouping with **strict separation** between single-character and multi-character hints for improved navigation efficiency:

-- **Single-character keys**: Used for immediate navigation with no timeout
+- **Single-character keys**: Used ONLY for immediate, single-key navigation with instant jump
-- **Multi-character keys**: Used for two-character hints when more targets are needed
+- **Multi-character keys**: Used ONLY for two-character hints - never appear as single hints
+- **Strict separation**: Keys in single_char_keys will NEVER generate multi-char hints (no AA if A is in single_char_keys)
+- **Auto-detection**: Setting single_char_keys or multi_char_keys automatically enables use_hint_groups
+- **Performance optimized**: Single-character hints jump instantly without highlight delays
-- **Max single-character hints**: Limits the number of single-character hints to prevent key conflicts
+- **Max single-character hints**: Optional limit to balance between single and multi-char hints

+#### Important Behavior Changes (v2.0+)

+When using hint groups with strict separation:
+- If 'A' is in `single_char_keys`, 'AA' will NOT be generated
+- If 'B' is in `multi_char_keys` only, 'B' will NOT appear as a single-char hint
+- Single-character hints jump instantly without waiting for a second key
+- Multi-character hints show visual feedback when first key is pressed

 ### Advanced Highlight Configuration